Peteresis/stock-analysis/README.md

 ```
 Since the value of `RowCount` in the example file is `3013` it means that the code has to do `12 x 3013 = 36156` iterations to complete the task.
 Please note that although the upper limit of the loop is 11, it starts in `0` and therefore it does 12 iterations and not 11.

 In comparison, the Refactored code does not use nested loops.
-It goes through the data once to determine the break points and then only makes small loops, once per each stock, to calculate the running total for the volume and extract the value of the initial price and final price pf the stock.
+It goes through the data once to determine the break points and then only makes small loops, once per each stock, to calculate the running total for the volume and extract the value of the initial price and final price of the stock.
 Each stock has 251 rows, corresponding to the 251 trading days in which NY Stock Exchange is open.

 The Refactored code does `6025` iterations.
 This figure comes from `3013 full Excel data sheet iteration + 251 days x 12 stocks = 6025 iterations`.
 Because of this, the Refactored code has to go through a lot fewer steps than the original code did to finish the job.
 The difference is `6025/36156 - 1 = -83.3%` reduction in the number of iterations when compared to the original code.

 Following is a table with the results showing the time taken by the code to be executed for the year 2017 and 2018, using the original code and the refactored code.
+The reduction in the amount of time using the refactored code is `88.8%` for the year 2017 and `89.3%` for the year 2018.
+Even though both codes run in under 2 seconds, using the data in the example Excel sheet received, this is a tremendous performance difference when dealing with much larger datasets.

 ![Results Table](https://github.com/Peteresis/stock-analysis/blob/b4ffa47a061043f21622863ba608c0ff3ee5832a/Resources/Results.png)

+Below are the screenshots of the results obtained for years 2017 and 2018, using the original code and the refactored code:

+###**Original Code  Year: 2017      Execution time: 1.117188 seconds**
 ![2017 Original Code results](https://github.com/Peteresis/stock-analysis/blob/b4ffa47a061043f21622863ba608c0ff3ee5832a/Resources/2017%20Original.png)

+###**Original Code  Year: 2018      Execution time: 1.0625 seconds**
 ![2018 Original Code results](https://github.com/Peteresis/stock-analysis/blob/b4ffa47a061043f21622863ba608c0ff3ee5832a/Resources/2018%20Original.png)

+###**Refactored Code  Year: 2017      Execution time: 0.125 seconds**
 ![2017 Refactored Code results](https://github.com/Peteresis/stock-analysis/blob/b4ffa47a061043f21622863ba608c0ff3ee5832a/Resources/2017%20Refactored.png)

+###**Refactored Code  Year: 2018      Execution time: 0.1132813 seconds**
 ![2018 Refactored Code results](https://github.com/Peteresis/stock-analysis/blob/b4ffa47a061043f21622863ba608c0ff3ee5832a/Resources/2018%20Refactored.png)